 1. Termination of executive, administrative, professional, clerical, and support employees during, or at the end of, the initial probationary period, or pursuant to the terms of the employment contract;

 2. Non-renewal of a tenure-track faculty appointment during the first four (4) years of the probationary period;

 3. Denial of tenure unaccompanied by notice of termination in the fifth (5th) year of the probationary period;

 6. Student academic matters such as grade appeals, failure to meet retention policies;

 7. Performance evaluations of faculty or staff; or,

 8. Residency classification of students for tuition and fee purposes.

 F. If, at any time during the pendency of the appeal, a lawsuit, based on the same subject matter as the appeal, is filed, the Board has the discretion to suspend consideration of the appeal or dismiss the appeal without further action.
 However, this discretion cannot be exercised in an appeal concerning discrimination or harassment.

-Complaints from students or prospective students regarding accreditation or violation of state or federal law may be submitted for appropriate review and action, as required by 34 CFR 600.9(a))1), pursuant to this process found on the Student Affairs website.
+Complaints from students or prospective students regarding accreditation or violation of state or federal law may be submitted for appropriate review and action, as required by 34 CFR 600.9(a))1), pursuant to this process found on the Complaint Process website.